 It’s generally believed that you are a bibliophile if you own more than a thousand books.

 Clearly, I am not even close to claiming that badge.
-However, there are many people around the world who own envy-inducing private libraries – the intellectual havens, so to say.
+However, many people around the world own envy-inducing private libraries – the intellectual havens, so to say.

 Umberto Eco, the late legendary Italian author, is known to have left behind a vast collection of books in his personal library.
 In “This is not the end of the book“, he declared that he had over 50,000 books in his library.
 Yes, no typos there.